TOW HOOKS

 Where to Place Tow Hooks and Recovery Straps?

-The only place on the vehicle that is capable of handling the weight of pulling another vehicle is the frame.
-Note, that bumpers are not designed to handle towing, so when used as an attachment spot, they can get completely damaged or even pulled away completely.
+The only place on the vehicle capable of handling the weight of pulling another car is the frame.
+Note that bumpers are not designed to handle towing, so when used as an attachment spot, they can get damaged or even pulled away completely.
 Another spot that should not be used to attach a recovery strap or a tow rope is an axle, as it can be easily bent this way under pulling pressure.

-Note, that all US-built vehicles are required to have 4 attachment points on the frame that can serve as spots for recovery straps attachment.
-If a vehicle does not have tow hooks, they can be professionally welded to the frame in an ASE certified body shop.
+Note that all US-built vehicles must have four attachment points on the frame, which can serve as spots for attachment recovery straps.
+If a vehicle does not have tow hooks, they can be professionally welded to the frame in an ASE-certified body shop.

 WIKI